Storm Ciara sows trail of destruction across Europe

 LONDON: Storm Ciara caused travel chaos on Monday, severely disrupting commutes and grounding hundreds of flights as swathes of Europe were left without power by torrential rain and winds of up to 180 kilometres (110 miles) per hour that also caused flash flooding and the cancellation of sporting fixtures.

-In one of the most violent storms for years, a driver was killed after a tree fell on to his car as the fierce winds battered the UK.
-The 58-year-old man, from Micheldever, in Hampshire, was pronounced dead at the scene on the A33 after the tree toppled as he was driving his Mercedes from Winchester to Micheldever just before 4pm on Sunday.
-A Hampshire Police statement said: “His next of kin have been informed and are being supported by specialist officers.”
-While a man died and another was reported missing in southern Sweden when their boat capsized, while three people were seriously injured in Germany by falling trees and branches.
+In one of the most violent storms for years, one man died and another was reported missing in southern Sweden when their boat capsized, while three people were seriously injured in Germany by falling trees and branches.
 Parts of northern France were put on orange alert and 130,000 homes had electricity cut off.

 The West Yorkshire towns of Hebden Bridge and neighbouring Mytholmroyd were among the worst hit by the storm.
 Cars were submerged in the floodwaters and tens of thousands of homes had their electricity cut.